pchinjr/doc-tales/README.md

 **Infrastructure:**
 - AWS SAM for Infrastructure as Code
-- GitHub Actions for CI/CD
 - AWS CloudFormation for resource management
+- Manual deployment scripts for CI/CD

 ## 🚀 Quick Start